Fanny Andrews Shepard

 Frances Perkins Andrews Shepard (14 July 1856 – 4 June 1920) was an American physician who worked as a missionary and university lecturer in Turkey.
 As a woman she was not permitted to work as a physician, but could work as a nurse and midwife, and lecture in medical botany at the Medical Department of the Central Turkey College.
 She also assisted widows and orphans to support themselves by enabling them to sell goods they crafted.
 She made a scientifically significant botanical collection in and around the area where she lived, sending these specimens to George Edward Post, thus assisting with his publication The Flora of Syria, Palestine and Sinai.
-Her collection is held in the Herbarium of the American University of Beirut, and her type specimens are held at Conservatory and Botanical Garden of the City of Geneva.
+Her collection is held in the Herbarium of the American University of Beirut, and her type specimens are held at Geneva Botanical Garden.

 Early life

 Shepard was born in Maui in Hawaii on 14 July 1855 to the Andrews family, missionaries who lived in Hawaii.
 She was educated at Mount Holyoke College, graduating with a Bachelor of Arts degree in 1879.
 She then studied at the University of Michigan, undertaking medical training and graduating with a medical degree in 1882.
 She married fellow physician Fred D. Shepard on 15 July 1882 at Ann Arbor.